 As you begin to plot a way forward, you’ll need to put feelers out there to build new relationships and it may take some time.
 Unlike our childhood days of meeting friends on the playground, making friends as an adult, FI or otherwise, takes more effort than saying hello at the monkey bars.

 The ChooseFI Facebook Group and connecting with whatever local ChooseFI group is in your area is a great way to foster connections.
-Of course, the real dividends pay out when you can make connections in person and meet up in real life–so don’t hide behind your keyboard if you’re feeling lonely!
+Of course, the real dividends pay out when you can make connections in person.
+Meet up in real life–so don’t hide behind your keyboard if you’re feeling lonely!